cyberrumor/ammo/README.md

            :                                  : - `activate plugin 1`
            :                                  : - `activate plugin all`
 ................................................................................................
 collisions : <index>                          : Show file conflicts for a mod.
+Mods prefixed
+           :                                  : with asterisks have file conflicts.
+Mods :                                  : prefixed with x install no files.
            :                                  : - `collisions 0`
 ................................................................................................
 commit     :                                  : Apply pending changes.